How To Actually Reduce Your Chances Of Lower Back Pain, According To A D.C.

 The vast majority of conditions that cause back pain are almost always a function of your lifestyle.

-Meanwhile, the major common culprits that can lead to back pain include "poor posture, lots of sitting, exercising without paying attention to good form, lack of exercise altogether, and constantly looking down at your phone, aka text neck," according to James.
+Meanwhile, the major common culprits that can lead to back pain include "poor posture, lots of sitting, exercising without paying attention to good form, lack of exercise altogether, and constantly looking down at your phone, aka text neck1," according to James.
 Any sound familiar?

 If there's one thing James wants people to realize, it's that "back pain isn't a random disease that attacks you.
 The vast majority of conditions that cause back pain are almost always a function of your lifestyle," compounded over time.